MohammedSDev/app-api/README.md

-# App-Api is an easy,flexible library for Android http calls based on Retrofit2.
+# App-Api is an easy,flexible library for you Java/kotlin & Android  http calls based on Retrofit2.
-you can use it for all your get, put, post, delete & download files via http/https calls in your android project, the main feature of this library is not prevent/limit you to use you own api service,adapters,or even OkHttpClient.Builder. this library build with love & kotlin.
+you can use it for all your get, put, post, delete & download files via http/https calls in your android project, the main feature of this library is not prevent/limit you to use you own api service,adapters,or even OkHttpClient.Builder. this library build with love & kotlin. with fully support to java.

 ### add dependence